UW Study Abroad and Advisers: Our Partnership with You

 Five Things To Know About Study Abroad

 - Most study abroad programs do not have any academic prerequisites and do not require proficiency in a foreign language.
-But some study abroad programs are open or give priority only to students in specific departments or majors.
+But some study abroad programs are open, or give priority, only to students in specific departments or majors.

 - Most study abroad programs are aimed at undergraduate students but will consider applications from graduate students.
+Graduate students tend to have fewer opportunities to study abroad due to their shorter degree programs, or the absence of the right kinds of credits on most programs.

 - Faculty-led Programs are designed and built by UW faculty, sponsored by UW departments, and managed & supported by UW Study Abroad.
 We offer around 100 of them every year.
 They vary in length from 10 days (Spring Break) to 3 weeks (Early Fall) to 4 weeks (Summer A or B) to full-quarter 10-week programs in Autumn, Winter and Spring.
-Some programs give priority to majors in the sponsoring department but most are open to all applicants.
+Some programs give priority to majors in the sponsoring department but most programs are open to all applicants.
+This is our most popular program type.
+A small number of faculty-led programs every year stay within the United States.

 - Application deadlines for studying abroad during a particular quarter (or semester) are a lot earlier than registration deadlines for on-campus classes.
 Students should know that trying to go on study abroad ‘next quarter’ (or even the one after that) is often not possible.
 ‘Around 6 months before departure’ is a good rule of thumb for the majority of programs.